Validark/rbx-safe-types/README.md

 	```
 	Basically, in rbx-safe-types a `Script` is `ClassName === "Script"` and in rbx-types it is `IsA("Script")`.
 In other words, in rbx-types a `Script` is equivalent to rbx-safe-types' `Script | LocalScript`.
 The same behavior applies to everything in the `InstanceBases` interface.

-- rbx-safe-types disallows indexing random strings for referencing instances.
-This has a number of problems:
+- rbx-safe-types disallows referencing instances through the dot operator because it's bad practice and can cause name collisions.
+Disabling random indexing also increases performance [in cases like this](https://github.com/roblox-ts/roblox-ts/issues/281).
 	```ts
 	const Workspace = game.GetService("Workspace");